amkmishra/Fastub-Advance/README.md

 Do let me know in comments.

 It's based on base code created by github user @prabjot678, it just adds support for dynamic response based on request data.

-You can download original fastub jar at https://getfastub.com/ and source code from https://github.com/prabjot678/fastub.
+ORIGINAL FASTUB JAR WITHOUT DYNAMIC RESPONSE: https://getfastub.com/ and source code from https://github.com/prabjot678/fastub.

 This one supports dynamic responses, by using expressions to place data from request.